datoit/datoui/README.md

 ## Compatibility

-**FLUI** has good compatibility on multiple clients, and the framework will be developed based on Flutter Stable Channel.
+**DATOIT** has good compatibility on multiple clients, and the framework will be developed based on Flutter Stable Channel.

 Currently supports *v1.17.0* .